sauce-archives/saucestorage/README.md

 You'll need to be familiar with running scripts on the command line, and have Python 2.x or better installed.

+First you'll need a couple of environment variables.

+### Environment variables

-First you'll need a couple of environment variables. `SAUCE_USERNAME` should be the username you use to log into [https://saucelabs.com/](http://saucelabs.com/).
-Your *access key* is available in your User Settings page.
-(Click on your username in the Sauce Labs web interface to find the settings.
-Your access key should be a long string of numbers, letters, and dashes.)
+`SAUCE_USERNAME` should be the username you use to log into [https://saucelabs.com/](http://saucelabs.com/).

+`SAUCE_ACCESS_KEY` should be the "access key" that Sauce assigned to you.
+To find it, first log into your account on the Sauce Labs website.
+* If you're using the new interface (it looks blue), click on the user account in the bottom left-hand corner.
+This should pop open a menu.
+Click on 'User Settings'.
+This opens your User Settings page.
+  Scroll down to find your Access Key.
+* In the old interface (it looks more red and yellow), the Access Key is in the grey column on the left hand side.

+#### Linux or Mac OS X users

+Type these commands:

 ```
 $ export SAUCE_USERNAME=your_username